fbpx

 ⇛ More information and knowledge in Science, Social sciences and Mathematics.

-• Preparing the child for general conversation including the group discussion.
+• Preparing the child for general conversation including group discussions.

 • Reading of stories and checking of comprehension including the moral of the story.